 - 1. Choose Channel Configuration in the Configuration Manager window.
 The Channel Configuration dialog box appears. - 2.
-Click the tab for the channel you want to modify. - 3.
+Click the tab for the channel you want to modify.
+If you want to modify a browse video setting, click the Browse Video button. - 3.
 Select one of the custom presets in the Video Quality drop-down list. - 4.
 Click the Video Quality Settings button ().
-The MPEG Video Quality Settings dialog box appears.
+The MPEG Video Quality Settings dialog box (on the left) or the MPEG-1 Browse Video Quality Settings dialog box (on the right) appears.

-5. Click and drag the diamond on the grid to change the bit rate and group of pictures (GOP) settings, and click the button for the desired chrominance sampling.
+5. Click and drag the diamond on the grid to change the bit rate and group of pictures (GOP) settings, and click the button for the desired chrominance sampling (note that you cannot change the chrominance setting for browse video).